colinta/SublimeMarkAndMove/README.md

 2. clone this repo

 TextCommands
 ------------

+`mark_and_move_save`

-`mark_and_move_save`: Adds the current selection or cursor position to the list of marks.
+Adds the current selection or cursor position to the list of marks.

+`mark_and_move_next`

-`mark_and_move_next`: Moves to the next mark.
+Moves to the next mark.
 "Next mark" is defined as the first mark after the first current region, or the first mark if none are found (aka wraps).

+`mark_and_move_prev`

-`mark_and_move_prev`: Moves to the previous mark.
+Moves to the previous mark.
 "Previous mark" is defined as the first mark before the first current region, or the last mark if none are found (aka wraps).

+`mark_and_move_recall`

-`mark_and_move_recall`: Selects and clears all the marks.
+Selects and clears all the marks.

+`mark_and_move_clear`

-`mark_and_move_clear`: Removes the marks, but doesn't affect cursor position.
+Removes the marks, but doesn't affect cursor position.

 And the command with the mostest:

+`mark_and_move_do_it_all`

-`mark_and_move_do_it_all`: Adds, recalls, and clears marks using one command.
+Adds, recalls, and clears marks using one command.

 The logic is this: